 Name: Date of Birth:

 Address:

+Parent Na nme(s):

 Phone: Email:

-to be Completed by the Student's Physician e include additional sheets as necessary)
+n to be Completed by the Student's Physician se include additional sheets as necessary)

 Physician Name:

-Office Name and Address:
+Office Na me and Address:

-Phone Number: Emergency Number:
+Phone Nu mber: Emergency Number:

-Will the student carry the medicatio n or leave it in the front office:
+Will the st udent carry the medication on or leave it in the front office:

-Will the front office hold an addition al set of medication for the student:
+Will the from ont office hold an addition nal set of medication for the student:

-proper administration of an understands when he/she inhaler and that the stude rtify that the student listed herein has been instructed in the epinephrine auto-injector and/or asthma inhaler.
+a u in p dministration of an epir nderstands when he/she haler and that the stude by that the student listed herein has been instructed in the proper nephrine auto-injector and/or asthma inhaler.
 The student should administer the epinephrine auto-injector and/or asthma ent should report the incident to school officials as soon as capable of carrying and administering this medication without

 Physician Signature: Date:

-carry and administer his/h his form, I authorize the School District to permit the student to ler epinephrine auto-injector and/or asthma inhaler while at or at any school district-related event or function.
+Ca arry and administer his/ this form, I authorize the School District to permit the student to her epinephrine auto-injector and/or asthma inhaler while at , or at any school district-related event or function.

-Parent Signature: Date:
+Parent Sig gnature: Date: